Waistband: Material and culture

 Among some members of the Yoruba, the placement of beads upon their waistbands is an established tradition that is believed to enhance and accentuate a women's femininity.
 The dimensions of the waistband serve as a contrivance for streamlining waist measurements.
 Waistbands are often designed with belt loops in order to allow for variation in case of manufacturer subtleties or weight variation in the wearer.
 A recent Debenhams survey revealed that the placement of one's waistband by males varies with age, with mid-teen boys placing them the lowest, while it steadily rises until the age of 57.
 The exposure of the underpant waistband has become a trend among followers of grunge music and hip-hop.
 In stretchy waistbands, the material can be made of various materials including rubber and latex.
 In contemporary times, waistbands are more picturesque and scintillating compared to previous designs.
 In western culture waist bands are now often used to achieve body goals such as to prevent overeating in order to maintain a healthy weight.
-For example, see the Wilhouette Waist Band, which is worn under clothing and which claims to limit expansion of the stomach to make you feel full earlier.